miraland-labs/miraland/SECURITY.md

 <a name="bounty"></a>
 ## Security Bug Bounties
-At its sole discretion, the Solana Foundation may offer a bounty for [valid reports](#reporting) of critical Solana vulnerabilities.
+At its sole discretion, the Miraland Foundation may offer a bounty for [valid reports](#reporting) of critical Miraland vulnerabilities.
 Please see below for more details.
 The submitter is not required to provide a mitigation to qualify.

 #### Loss of Funds:
-$2,000,000 USD in locked SOL tokens (locked for 12 months)
+$???
+USD in locked MLN tokens (locked for 12 months)
 * Theft of funds without users signature from any account
 * Theft of funds without users interaction in system, token, stake, vote programs
 * Theft of funds that requires users signature - creating a vote program that drains the delegated stakes.

 #### Consensus/Safety Violations:
-$1,000,000 USD in locked SOL tokens (locked for 12 months)
+$???
+USD in locked MLN tokens (locked for 12 months)
 * Consensus safety violation
 * Tricking a validator to accept an optimistic confirmation or rooted slot without a double vote, etc.

 #### Liveness / Loss of Availability:
-$400,000 USD in locked SOL tokens (locked for 12 months)
+$???
+USD in locked MLN tokens (locked for 12 months)
 * Whereby consensus halts and requires human intervention
 * Eclipse attacks,
 * Remote attacks that partition the network,

 #### DoS Attacks:
-$100,000 USD in locked SOL tokens (locked for 12 months)
+$???
+USD in locked MLN tokens (locked for 12 months)
 * Remote resource exhaustion via Non-RPC protocols

 #### Supply Chain Attacks:
-$100,000 USD in locked SOL tokens (locked for 12 months)
+$???
+USD in locked MLN tokens (locked for 12 months)
 * Non-social attacks against source code change management, automated testing, release build, release publication and release hosting infrastructure of the monorepo.

 #### RPC DoS/Crashes:
-$5,000 USD in locked SOL tokens (locked for 12 months)
+$???
+USD in locked MLN tokens (locked for 12 months)
 * RPC attacks

 ### Out of Scope:
 The following components are out of scope for the bounty program
-* Metrics: `/metrics` in the monorepo as well as https://metrics.solana.com
+* Metrics: `/metrics` in the monorepo as well as https://metrics.miraland.top
 * Any encrypted credentials, auth tokens, etc. checked into the repo
 * Bugs in dependencies.
 Please take them upstream!
 * Attacks that require social engineering